Sky Ala Moana West

 No analysis available

-Exercise/fitness facilities are strongly confirmed across the listing set.
-Remarks repeatedly mention 'fitness center,' 'gym,' 'indoor/outdoor gym,' 'outdoor workout area,' and 'yoga room,' showing consistent evidence from many agents rather than a one-off mention.
+Exercise facilities are strongly confirmed across the listing set.
+Multiple remarks explicitly reference a 'fitness center,' 'gym,' 'indoor/outdoor gym,' and 'large fitness center,' which aligns with the high MLS frequency.
+This appears consistent across many agents rather than a one-off copy-paste.

 No analysis available